Diabetes in Indigenous Australians: Low birth weights

 Aboriginal infants are also said to have relatively lower birth weights than normal, which can also contribute to early incidences of type 2 diabetes.

 Lifestyle

 Genetic predisposition is commonly found in early-onset diabetic patients.
 Diabetes is not a single gene disease, and rare gene variants and a common variant may be present in a single individual.
 Type 2 diabetes is also associated with obesity and other cardiovascular factors and lifestyle influences.
-Those with high blood pressure, a poor diet, insufficient physical activity, obesity, and in the case of Aboriginal Australians, age higher than 35, are more susceptible to developing type 2 diabetes.
+Those with high blood pressure, a poor diet, insufficient physical activity, obesity, and in the case of Aboriginal Australians older than 35, are more susceptible to developing type 2 diabetes.

 Pregnancy

 Gestational diabetes, diabetes diagnosed during pregnancy, is highly common among Aboriginal Australians.

 Complications

 Type 2 diabetes is a detrimental condition commonly affecting Aboriginal Australians.
 It is closely associated with obesity and is often a precursor for subsequent preventable diseases, including cardiovascular and renal disease.
 Hence, diabetes is a major cause of the premature mortality of many Aboriginal Australians.

 Increased occurrence of renal complications among Aboriginal people is attributed to environmental and genetic factors, as well as poor monitoring of glucose levels.
 Low birth weight can cause lower renal volume, post-infectious renal damage, and other kidney conditions that are characteristically associated with chronic kidney disease and end stage kidney failure.
 Consequently, Australian Aboriginal people are 8 times more likely to experience kidney failure than non-Aboriginal Australians.

 Cardiovascular disease is the single greatest contributor to the disparity in life expectancy between Aboriginal and non-Aboriginal Australians.
 Obesity and increased waist circumference is an important risk factor, along with other modifiable influences including smoking, high blood pressure, high cholesterol levels, low levels of physical activity.
 All of these influences contribute to the incidence of diabetes and consequently, cardiovascular disease.
 Additionally, gestational diabetes can cause harm to pregnant women and also leads to complications in the fetus.

 The prevalence of type 2 diabetes in Aboriginal Australians can lead to retinopathy, whereby blood vessels in the eye are damaged as a direct result of this condition.
 Peripheral neuropathy is also common in diabetes patients and in some cases can lead to chronic foot problems and even amputations.